HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 6.1 All-or-nothing Scoring

     Conformance Requirement 19 (All-or-nothing Scoring):
-    All-or-nothing scoring SHALL be indicated using a subjectOf element to define a with a CMPMSRMTH measure attribute with a code of ALLORNONESCR as defined by the base HQMF specification.
+    All-or-nothing scoring SHALL be indicated using a subjectOf element to define with a CMPMSRMTH measure attribute with a code of ALLORNONESCR as defined by the base HQMF specification.
     Calculation logic for all-or-nothing composite measures SHALL be functionally equivalent to the calculation formulas defined in this section.
     Calculation logic for all-or-nothing composite measures SHOULD be written in the same way as the calculation formulas defined in this section.
     Narrative descriptions of population criteria for all-or-nothing composite measures SHOULD include the narrative descriptions of the corresponding population criteria for each component measure.